 This is a level 2 course for general food hygiene training for people working directly with food.
 We also offer a level 1 course that covers the basics of food safety.

 Please note that learners undertaking a ProTrainings Trainings Course have the option to choose to take a regulated qualification.

 This course comes with 5.0 hours of CPD, although the time to complete the course online may be less than this.
 Total course time includes 2 hours and 53 minutes of video training as well as knowledge reviews, final test, remedial help and reviewing downloaded material.

 The content of this and all our courses has been independently certified as conforming to universally accepted Continuous Professional Development (CPD) guidelines and come with a Certified CPD Statement as well as a ProTrainings Certificate and for online courses an Evidence Based Learning statement.

 Understand how individuals can take personal responsibility for food safety

-1.1 Outline the importance of food safety procedures, risk assessment, safe food handling and behavior
+1.1 Outline the importance of food safety procedures, risk assessment, safe food handling and behaviour